SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - We have created VPC in aws (Your created VPC is Isolated, even aws dont have access to it)
 - It is like your Private Data-Center in aws cloud.
 - Created Internet Gateway (IGW) and attached to the VPC.
-- Created Public, Private & Database subnets atleast 2-AZ's for High Availability
+- Created Public, Private & Database subnets in atleast 2-AZ's for High Availability
 - Created Route tables (Public, Private & Database) and associated it with their respective subnets in two regions 1a and 1b.
 - Added Internet Gateway route in Public Route table, because internet should be enabled in Public not in Private, that is the difference between Public and Private subnets.
 - Enabled Auto-asign Public IPv4 address only to the Public subnet not to the Private subnet.
-- When you create a VPC, aws will automatically creates a default route table (10.0.0.0/16) this route table is used for communication between the subnets inside the VPC.
+- When you create a VPC, a default route table, also known as the main route table, is automatically created for that VPC.
+This main route table is initially associated with all subnets within the VPC that have not been explicitly associated with a custom route table.
+It contains a local route that enables communication within the VPC.
+While this default route table cannot be deleted, its routes can be modified, and custom route tables can be created and associated with specific subnets to provide more granular control over network traffic.
 - What is NAT Gateway and why it is used ?
 - NAT Gateway should be created in Public subnet (1a or 1b) and why only in Public subnet ?
 - Creating NAT Gateway is not enough we need to add routes between Private subnets and to the Internet